SmartCourse/app/docs/project-plan.md

 ### 3.7 Enterprise API [EPIC, THEME]
 An enterprise user should be able to get specific bespoke data from the application.

-#### API Endpoints
+#### API Endpoints for data collection
-An enterprise user should be able to request specific information from a defined endpoint.
+An enterprise user should be able to request specific information from authenticated endpoints about feedback and questions related to courses offered at their institution.

-#### Integrations
+#### API Endpoints for updating information
-A user should be able to integrate their applications with the API -- potentially feed back data to the application too.
+An enterprise user should be able to push updated course information/offerings to SmartCourse.

 ### 3.8 Course Reviews & Profiles [EPIC, THEME]
 A user should be able to get a general idea about past course experiences.